Bengejd/NOLS/.github/NOLS-EXAMPLE.md

 ### NOLS SCSS - Any Device

-Here are the results after we run the `nols` command and input our height of `812px`, and width of `375px` - which was the original viewport values of the iPhone X; which we were using when we designed the page.
+Here are the results after we run the `nols` command in default mode and input our height of `812px`, and width of `375px` - which was the original viewport values of the iPhone X; which we were using when we designed the page.

 |iPad _____________________|Galaxy 5S ________________|Pixel 2 __________________|iPhone 6, 7, 8 PLUS |
 |-----------------|----------------------|:------------------:|:-------------------------------:|